Estimated reading time: 5 mins

-is a question which asks your reviewer to be explicit about the behaviors, skills or qualifications you will need to demonstrate to progress in your career; this might be grade, position, pay, or whatever.
+is a question which asks your reviewer to be explicit about the behaviors, skills, competencies and qualifications you will need to demonstrate to progress in your career; this might be grade, position, pay, or whatever.
 Don’t be afraid to ask this question – many people avoid it.
 If you don’t know what you have to achieve to be ready for promotion, then how will you know when you have got there?

 This is a very powerful question.
 Why?
 It works on two levels: 1) you’re suggesting that goals should be set and demonstrating your willingness to be measured (“..I do..” and “..more successful..” ), and 2) you are creating an opportunity to be delegated to, i.e. take some of the responsibility from your boss.